Skip to content

 Added in version 1.7.31

-When the number of subscribed messages is huge, different limitations exist due to the different publish-subscribe methods on the server side.
+When the number of subscribed messages is huge, due to different publish-subscribe methods on the server side, there are corresponding limitations.

 Redis / MQTT

-Redis and MQTT subscribers cannot control the message receiving speed on the subscriber side, so the received messages will enter an internal buffer pool.
+Redis and MQTT subscribers cannot control the message reception speed on the subscriber side, so the received messages will enter an internal buffer pool.

-The default size of the buffer pool is 5000, meaning that a maximum of 5000 subscribed messages can be queued for processing.
-If more messages are received during this period, the overflow messages will be discarded.
+The default size of the buffer pool is 5000, meaning a maximum of 5000 subscribed messages can stay in the pool waiting for processing.
+If more messages are received during this period, the excess messages will be discarded.

 Kafka

-Kafka subscribers can control the message receiving speed on the subscriber side, so there is no buffer pool, and messages will not be discarded.
+Kafka subscribers can control the message reception speed on the subscriber side, so there is no buffer pool, and messages will not be discarded.

 9. Known Issues

-MQTT Broker may experience lagging or inability to receive messages when connecting to EMQX.
+MQTT Broker may encounter stuttering and inability to receive messages when connecting to EMQX.

-This issue has been encountered in early community standalone versions of EMQX, and other versions of EMQX have not been tested yet.
+This issue has occurred in early community single-node versions of EMQX, and other versions of EMQX have not been tested.

 However, this issue has not been observed when connecting to mosquitto.

-The Kafka connector may be in a paused state for the first few minutes after subscription, and normal message consumption will only occur after that.
+The Kafka connector may be in a paused state for the first few minutes after subscription, and then it will start consuming messages normally.

 This may be related to Kafka's Rebalance mechanism.